ranouttauser/Roblox-Libraries/README.md

-inspired by byteblox
+Somewhat inspired by ByteBlox's critiques/ideas/whatever you call them.

-if you seriously use these please credit me
+If you for some reason seriously decide to use these please credit me.

-ConfigService should ONLY be used in a server location.
-Such as ServerStorage or ServerScriptService.
+ConfigService should ONLY be used in a server location, such as ServerStorage or ServerScriptService.
 This is because if it is in replicated someone can easily access any declared Configs.